adammurdoch/docmatic/README.md

 Supported Outputs
 =================
 Can generate HTML 4 and PDF output.
 There are some built-in themes that offer some degree of customisation.
-You can also customise via the API, by implementing your own output format or theme.
+You can also customise via the API, by implementing your own output renderer or theme.

 Building from source
 ====================

-Run `./gradlew install` to build an installation in `build/install/docmatic`.
+Run `./gradlew installApp` to build an installation in `build/install/docmatic`.

 Usage
 =====